qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_combination.rst

 |moderate| |TY| Inspecting the Results
 -------------------------------------------------------------------------------

-Look at each of the farms in your :guilabel:`new_solution` layer.
+Look at each of the buildings in your :guilabel:`new_solution` layer.
 Compare them with the :guilabel:`suitable_terrain` layer by changing the symbology for the :guilabel:`new_solution` layer so that it has outlines only.
-What do you notice about some of the farms?
+What do you notice about some of the buildings?
 Are they all suitable just because they intersect with the :guilabel:`suitable_terrain` layer?
 Why or why not?
 Which ones would you deem to be unsuitable?